A professional completes a checklist for the notified body selection process.

 Don’t underestimate how your choice of Notified Body affects your launch schedule.
 The certification process isn’t quick, often taking 12 to 18 months, with some complex cases stretching beyond two years.
 The right partner—one with expertise in your device type and clear communication—helps you move through the process efficiently.
 A mismatch, however, can lead to endless back-and-forth and significant delays.
 Your relationship with your Notified Body is a long-term partnership, and choosing the right one is fundamental to getting your device to market without setbacks.

-Key Criteria for Choosing Your Notified Body
+5 Essential Criteria for Your Notified Body Selection

 Choosing a Notified Body is one of the most critical decisions you’ll make on your path to market access in the EU.
 This isn’t just about finding an auditor; it’s about selecting a long-term partner who will scrutinize your product and quality systems.
 The right choice can streamline your certification process, while the wrong one can lead to costly delays and frustration.
 To make a confident decision, you need to evaluate potential partners against a clear set of criteria.
 Think of this as a checklist to ensure you’re covering all your bases before signing a contract.